hanndoddi/hanndoddi_site/docs/How_I_Work/technical/terminal.md

 - [hollywood](https://github.com/dustinkirkland/hollywood) - to look like a hacker

 These tools help me move fast, automate tasks, and stay in flow.

+!!! tip "Command got you confused?"
+    Paste it into [explainshell.com](https://explainshell.com/){:rel="nofollow"} to see what each part does.